michaelraney/heidi-winter-recital-2021/README.md

 Grace Webber is playing the final two movements of Sonata #4 in D Major, by Joseph Haydn

 {% include youtubePlayer.html id="Fs3_5GoS1tk" %}

+## Gavin
+Gavin Heydt is playing and singing Grenade, by Bruno Mars

+{% include youtubePlayer.html id="gls3od_ViPk" %}

+## Julia
+Julia Pohl is playing and singing Lullaby and Goodnight, by Faber & Faber, with her accompanist and dad, Dave Pohl

+{% include youtubePlayer.html id="i6uef4JCrRU" %}

+## Julia
+Oona Girton-Marshall is playing and singing No One Else, by Dave Malloy, from Natasha, Pierre andThe Great Comet of 1812

+{% include youtubePlayer.html id="gNiYopH5-Bg" %}